 Director: Srijit Mukherji

-Writer: Srijit Mukherji, Annapurna Basu (Screenplay)
+Writers: Srijit Mukherji, Annapurna Basu (Screenplay)

 Stars: Prosenjit Chatterjee, Parambrata Chatterjee, Raima Sen, Abir Chatterjee, Gautam Ghosh

 The poems were found near all the dead bodies.
 If you are a fan of thriller films, it would be easy for you to guess the climax in the first ten minutes itself.
 The movie received an A certificate from the Central Board of Film Certification for adult language.
-The film takes inspiration from films like The Recruit and The Righteous Kill. so if you are a fan of decent thrillers, this one is must watch.
+The film takes inspiration from films like The Recruit and The Righteous Kill. so if you are a fan of decent thrillers, this one is a must watch.

 1. Egaro (2011)